Share

 When safety becomes reliable, the system reopens.
 Integration resumes.
 Healing follows.

 Stories often reveal this more clearly than explanation.
-Below are my two favorites to use as an example to demonstrate the framework.
+Below are my two favorites.

 Star Wars